vinxi/metrics/README.md

 `metrics` package allows you to write and plug in custom reporters in order to send data to third-party metrics and storage providers.

-Reporters most implement the `Reporter` interface, which is a single method:
+Reporters must implement the `Reporter` interface, which consists is a single method:

 ```go
 type Reporter interface {